 In order to separate the kitchen from the bathroom, we had to build a wall.
 Then we framed out our cabinets and prepared them for the countertop.

+The lights we installed are just normal light fixtures that you would see in a house.
 I just added a 12 volt bulb to each one so that we could run it off of battery if needed.

-He also ran electric for the a/c, refrigerator, several outlets, including light switches next to the bed and by the door, and an exhaust fan for the shower.
+Roger also ran electric for the a/c, refrigerator, several outlets, including light switches next to the bed and by the door, and an exhaust fan for the shower.

 Running the electric took a few weekends to complete but it went smoothly.

-Next, he ran all the plumbing, from the kitchen sink to the toilet and the shower.
-We didn't add any tanks to the RV so we are not self-contained, but we can still camp at campgrounds with hookups.
+We didn’t add any tanks to the RV so we are not self-contained, but we can still camp at campgrounds with hookups.

 Maybe someday we'll add the equipment needed to go boondocking, but we're just looking to get away for weekend trips.

-Not an easy task when you have to build everything custom.
 We placed the shower in the v-nose (front of the trailer) and carefully built it from scratch.

 Once the walls went up and the floor was in, we waterproofed everything with 7 coats of Red Guard.

 While I was busy with my projects, Roger was busy installing the new RV toilet and plumbing.
-The bathroom that I had wished for was really taking shape.

-Granted, I don't have a vanity and sink but the kitchen sink is sufficient for our needs.
+As you can see we don’t have a vanity and sink but the kitchen sink is sufficient for our needs.

 Remember, every piece is custom and that includes the cabinet doors and ceiling trim.